gravity-platform/doc/backend-frontend-protocol.md

 ## frontend discovers apps

-The frontend MUST initiate loading a list of apps from the Link endpoint given by the Link headers rel="meta" location where the backend MUST return a list of apps for the frontend to display.
+After discovering the backend the frontend MUST load a list of apps from the endpoint given by the Link header with a rel value "meta" and type "application/vnd.graviton.app+json".

-The frontend MUST use the application type from discovery for this request.
+The backend SHALL return a list of apps that are available to the user.

 ````
   +------------+                             +---------------+